Superbia (musical): Synopsis

 Larson developed Superbia over the course of several years, overhauling the script with his continued failed efforts to get it produced.
 As a result, there are seven drafts of Superbia, each with different songs, plot elements, and even characters.
-The Library of Congress catalogs these drafts between two tonally distinct versions: "Superbia v1", which constitutes the story from its inception to around September 1987, and "Superbia v2", the story for the rest of its development, the synopses of which are described here.
+The Library of Congress catalogs these drafts between two tonally distinct versions: "Superbia v1", which constitutes the story from its inception to around September 1987, and "Superbia v2", the story for the rest of its development.
+The synopses of both of these versions, as well as distinct intermediary revisions, are described here.